FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 {% img center /images/posts/2015-11-24/thereitis.gif 400 'Jeff' %}

-You can head to the [GitHub repo](https://github.com/FancyPixel/gulps) of Gulps and compile it, or even better download it from the store (once the build passes review), and you'll notice that the WatchOS app is a lot snappier, and the communication time between the two devices is pretty fast.
+You can head to the [GitHub repo](https://github.com/FancyPixel/gulps) of Gulps and compile it, or even better download it from the store, and you'll notice that the WatchOS app is a lot snappier, and the communication time between the two devices is pretty fast.

 I'm pretty happy with it, but it required a good dose of patience. `WatchConnectivity` works great when you are learning it with a simple demo app, but once you factor in an app just a little bit more complex, you're in for a treat.
 In the end it all boils down to figuring out what _needs_ to be transfered and _when_.
 It doesn't help that getting the app compiled on a real device requires quite a lot time.
 You'll be seeing the [loading spinner](https://twitter.com/theandreamazz/status/658968255349063682) A LOT, soldier on.
 With that being said, in the end the app runs way smoother, so it's all worth it.